Cherry blossoms in Tokyo: Best spots and festivals

 Meguro River

-The cherry blossoms along Meguro River (in the cover picture), near the Nakameguro area, are also a sight to behold.
-There is also an illumination festival from March 24 to April 9 for nighttime cherry blossom viewing, which is an unique experience.
+The cherry blossoms along Meguro River, near the Nakameguro area, are truly a sight to behold.
+It also plays host to one of the best Tokyo cherry blossom festivals.

-• Opening times and prices: The Riverwalk is public so is open all day and there is no admission fee.
+• Opening times and prices: The Riverwalk is public so is open all day.
+The lanterns are usually lit from 5 p.m. to 8 p.m.
+There is no admission fee.

 • How to get there: Take the Yamanote line to JR Meguro Station, then walk along the river to Nakameguro Station.